-Using this map, you can download a variety of resources linked to specific countries in Europe.
-By clicking on the of your interest you get a list with the downloadable material.
+Using this table, you can download a variety of resources linked to specific countries in Europe.
 Included are some reports and maps made during STRATEGO, a previous Heat Roadmap Europe study, as well as resources developed by other partners.
 If you wish your maps to be included too or add a link, please contact us.

 Throughout the Heat Roadmap Europe projects, maps have been produced both at a European and at a national scale.
 For more information on how to use the maps, including the interactive Pan-European Thermal Atlas, watch the Video Tutorial for Using the Maps (10 minutes).